studyfirston/studyfirston_hci.github.io/hci/README.md

 Result
 User’s Opinion :
-It is fun listening to AI voiceover counting.
+- It is fun listening to AI voiceover counting.
-Likes :
-It has pretty decent AI workout models that perform good accuracy.
+- It has pretty decent AI workout models that perform good accuracy.
-Dislikes :
-It is pretty slow when its internet connection is bad.
+- It is pretty slow when its internet connection is bad.
 I want a solution when its internet connection is bad.
-Updated Ideas:
-		Insights
 - Mission Alarm: There is a mobile alarm app that requires a wake-up mission (e.g. solving math problems, shaking for a certain number of times) to turn off the alarm.
 I think I can add doing squat/jumping jacks/lunges for a certain number of times as a wake-up mission as well.

 <img height="300" src="img/user3.png">